-On July 26, 2022, the Company's Board of Directors approved a stock repurchase program of up to \$50.0 million, which is expected to be in effect until July 26, 2023, or until the approved dollar amount has been used to repurchase shares (the "Repurchase Program").
+On July 26, 2022, the Company's Board of Directors approved a stock repurchase program of up to \$50.0 million, which was expected to be in effect until July 26, 2023, or until the approved dollar amount had been used to repurchase shares (the "Repurchase Program").
+On July 25, 2023, the Company's Board of Directors renewed the Repurchase Program of up to \$50.0 million, which is expected to be in effect until July 31, 2024, or until the approved dollar amount has been used to repurchase shares.
 Pursuant to the Repurchase Program, the Company may repurchase shares of its common stock in amounts, at prices and at such times as it deems appropriate, subject to market conditions and other considerations, including all applicable legal requirements.
 Repurchases may include purchases on the open market or privately negotiated transactions, under Rule 10b5-1 trading plans, under accelerated share repurchase programs, in tender offers and otherwise.
 The Repurchase Program does not obligate the Company to acquire any particular amount of shares of its common stock and may be modified or suspended at any time at its discretion.
-The Company did not conduct any repurchases under the Repurchase Program during the three months ended March 31, 2023.
+During the three months ended September 30, 2023, the Company did not repurchase any shares through the Repurchase Program.
+During the nine months ended store of 535,965 shares of the Company's common stock in the open market for an aggregate purchase price of approximately \$4.6 million, including expenses paid.